 They are especially good when sautéed in butter until brown and served as a side dish, or on crackers.

 Hedgehogs are also good in a stir fry.
 Try sautéeing them in oil with some chopped onions, and then adding your favorite vegetables.
-Zucchini and broccoli are a good choice.
+Zucchini and broccoli are good choices to go along with their nutty flavor.
 Then, throw in some chicken broth and let them simmer for a few minutes.

-You will not need to do much prep work with these mushrooms.
+You won’t need to do much prep work with these mushrooms.
 Just wipe them with a damp paper towel, and slice the larger ones down to size, and they’ll be ready to cook.

 Preserving Hedgehog Mushrooms

-Since hedgehog mushrooms tend to grow in groups, you may find yourself with more on your hands than you are able to use.
-Fortunately, they preserve well when pickled or frozen.
+Since hedgehog mushrooms tend to grow in groups, you may find yourself in the fortunate position of having more on your hands than you are able to use.
+Fortunately, they have a long shelf life due to their ability to withstand insect infestations.
+And they preserve well when pickled or frozen.

-Hedgehog mushrooms can be pickled in vinegar and spices, and will last for several weeks before you need to use them. *Tip: before you pickle your hedgehog mushrooms, you might want to scrape off the spikes under the cap, as they can be bitter.
+You can pickle hedgehog mushrooms in vinegar and spices.
+They will last for several weeks before you need to use them. *Tip: before you pickle your hedgehog mushrooms, you might want to scrape off the spikes under the cap, as they can become bitter.

 Hedgehog mushrooms don’t dehydrate well because of their spikes.
-You can dehydrate them, but they tend to become grainy and fragile, and are somewhat tasteless when they are reconstituted in water.
+You can dehydrate them, but they tend to become grainy and fragile and are somewhat tasteless when reconstituted in water.

 Wrapping It Up